THE ULTIMATE GUIDE TO COOKING WITH CAST IRON

 If you follow these steps each time you cook, your pan will last for many generations.
 Now that you know how to season, cook, and clean your cast iron cookware, here are some of the best foods to prepare in your pan.

 While there are many different foods that cook well in cast iron skillets, some of the best foods include fried eggs, hash browns and fried potatoes, meats that need a good sear, and stir-fry meals.
-People who love to camp will appreciate the efficiency of a cast iron pan for cooking over a fire.
+People who love to camp will appreciate the efficiency of a cast iron pan for cooking over a fire (here is our guide on how to make a fire safely).
 Here is a list of five recipes for cooking at home or while camping.

 Once you have fallen in love with cooking with cast iron, it can be easy to want to cook every single thing with cast iron; however, there are some foods that you should avoid because they don’t cook well in cast iron.

 Here are a few of the foods you should avoid.